mik284/mik284/README.md

 ### Hi there, I'm Noah - aka Krivah 👋

-## I'm a self thought passionate Developer
+## I'm a self taught passionate Developer

 - 🌱 I’m currently working on a Svelte project
 - 🥅 2021 Goals: Contribute more to Open Source projects